 A student may request and be considered for a compassionate withdrawal when extraordinary personal reasons, not related to the student's personal physical or mental health (for example, care of a seriously ill child or spouse, or a death in the student's immediate family), prevent the student from continuing in classes.

-Each college has a dean's designee (see list below) who reviews medical/compassionate withdrawal requests, according to that college's procedures.
-A student requesting a medical/compassionate withdrawal is referred to the dean's designee of the college of their major.
+Each college has a dean's designee (see list below) who reviews medical and compassionate withdrawal requests, according to that college's procedures.
+A student requesting a medical or compassionate withdrawal is referred to the dean's designee of the college of their major.
 A non-degree student is referred to the dean's designee of the college with which he or she is primarily affiliated.
-The dean's designee determines the appropriateness of the medical/compassionate withdrawal request and based on the documentation provided either approves or denies the request.
-If approved, the dean's designee also determines the approved effective date based on the documentation provided by the student/healthcare provider.
+The dean's designee determines the appropriateness of the medical or compassionate withdrawal request and based on the documentation provided either approves or denies the request.
+If approved, the dean's designee also determines the approved effective date based on the documentation provided by the student or healthcare provider.
 The Approved Effective Date is used to calculate the percentage of tuition and fees that should be refunded, if any.
-In addition, if the medical/compassionate withdrawal request is approved the dean's designee must also determine if a medical administrative hold is appropriate.
+In addition, if the medical or compassionate withdrawal request is approved the dean's designee must also determine if a medical administrative hold is appropriate.
 If a medical administrative hold is placed on the student's records, the student will be blocked from all future registration at ASU until the hold is removed by the dean's designee.
-The removal of the medical administrative hold is usually only processed after the student/healthcare provider supplies documentation explaining that the student is well enough to return to the university.
+The removal of the medical administrative hold is usually only processed after the student or healthcare provider supplies documentation explaining that the student is well enough to return to the university.

 An approved medical/compassionate withdrawal request will result in a special note line indicating the nature of the withdrawal on the student's unofficial transcript.
-Medical/Compassionate withdrawal applications and supporting documents are retained by the college of the student's major for at least five years and filed separately from the student's other records.
+Medical and compassionate withdrawal applications and supporting documents are retained by the college of the student's major for at least five years and filed separately from the student's other records.

 The following procedure applies to students who are unable to continue classes for extraordinary medical or other personal reasons.
 You are strongly encouraged to submit your request as soon as possible.

-If you are receiving financial assistance, you are strongly encouraged to consult with a Financial Aid and Scholarship Center Counselor to identify and understand the financial assistance/monetary implications of processing this withdrawal transaction.
+If you are receiving financial assistance, you are strongly encouraged to consult with a Financial Aid and Scholarship Services counselor to identify and understand the financial aid and monetary implications of processing this withdrawal transaction.